peppesapienza/WordpressKit/README.md

 `WordpressGetSession` internally contains a `URLSession` property that is used to manage one or more `URLRequest` based on your `query` and `ResultHandler` usage.

 For example, if you want to manage the `List` or `UITableView` pagination you can use a single `WordpressGetSession` and change the `.query(key: .page, value: "\(nextPage)")` at runtime.
-We will discuss this topic in the `query` paragraph.
+We will discuss about this topic in the `query` paragraph.

 ### Making a Request

-To start the communication with your api, and so starting a real `URLRequest`, you need to use one of the `ResultHandler` methods of your `WordpressGetSession` object:
+To start communicating with your API, and so starting a real `URLRequest`, you need to use one of the `ResultHandler` methods of your `WordpressGetSession` object:

 ```swift
 func json(result: @escaping ResultHandler<Any>) -> Self